wlchn/doreq/readme.md

 # Doreq
-An API tool for Mac
+A GUI API tool for Mac, written by Golang.